WillCallTickets/WillCall/test.md

 psql

 # create your database - don't forget to end your commands with a semi-colon
+# SAVE YOUR INFORMATION - WRITE IT DOWN SOMEWHERE
 CREATE DATABASE [db name];
 # connect to your newly created database
 \c [dbname]